barracudanetworks/ngf-azure-templates/contrib/CGF-Quickstart-HA-1NIC-ASZ-ELB-STD-IPV6/README.md

-version |  Version of the Barracuda CloudGen Firewall to install" imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created
+version |  Version of the Barracuda CloudGen Firewall to install" imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created managedIdentity | Set to yes or no to enable managed identity availabiltyType | Select Availabilty Zone or Availabilty Set